CLIMADA-project/climada_python/doc/joss/calibration-module/paper.md

 ---
-title: 'A Module for Calibrating Impact Functions in the Climate Risk Modelling Platform CLIMADA'
+title: 'A Module for Calibrating Impact Functions in the Climate Risk Modeling Platform CLIMADA'
 tags:
   - Python
   - climate risk